Bell pepper is an excellent easy to grow summer vegetable. Did you know that it’s the same plant as chili? They’re just different varieties!

 Well sown and cared for, bell pepper will deliver its first harvests during the summer.

-Around 5 to 6 months after sowing.
+Harvest: about 5 to 6 months after sowing.

 Wait for the bell pepper or chili to have reached full maturity, ie, they have stopped growing any larger.